AKG98/TaskManager/Readme.md

 - Create and manage their tasks
 - Mark tasks as complete/pending
 - Search through their tasks
-- Filter tasks based on compleition state
+- Filter tasks based on completion state
 - See updates in real-time

 ### Technical Implementation